VeraPancaldiLab/GRN_inference/README.md

 2. Perform network analysis to indetify the most important genes in the GRN.
 3. Perform GO and GSEA to indetify the pathways involved in the CLL cell time-series transcriptomics.

+The same analysis will be perfomed on macrophage time-series transcriptomics.
+The ultimate goal is to build a mathematical model of macrophage-CLL system, by incorporating both intracellular and intercellular interactions between the 2 cell types, at different states.